 I’ve gotten several compliments about how great my photos are here on my gardening blog.
 I appreciate the comments but many of the photos are not my own, but from commercial free sites like Pixabay.
-I’m wanting to learn to take better flower and garden photos and thought I would share my thoughts on how to achieve this.
+I’m wanting to learn to take better flower and garden photos and thought I would share some cool flower photography tips.

 During my Senior year in high school, I had the opportunity to take a photography class during both semesters.
 I still remember taking the time to develop the black and white film in the dark room.
 That statement alone dates me, but I had a lot of fun in those classes and learned many new skills about taking photos.